metio/terraform-provider-k8s/docs/data-sources/runtime_cluster_x_k8s_io_extension_config_v1alpha1_manifest.md

 Optional:

-- `path` (String) Path is an optional URL path and if present may be any string permissible in a URL.
+- `path` (String) Path is an optional URL path and if present may be any string permissible ina URL.
 If a path is set it will be used as prefix to the hook-specific path.
-- `port` (Number) Port is the port on the service that's hosting the Extension server.
-Defaults to 443.
-Port should be a valid port number (1-65535, inclusive).
+- `port` (Number) Port is the port on the service that's hosting the Extension server.Defaults to 443.Port should be a valid port number (1-65535, inclusive).